ddiguy/combined/README.md

 2. In the bookmark, paste the contents of the web_page_refresh.js file
 ```

-## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._

 Click to go back to [top of page](#top-of-page).